 When you've made a recipe, it'll take some time to cook.
 The number that appears above the pot indicates how many expeditions it'll take to cook.
 Alternatively, you can throw 'money' (PM Tickets) at the problem, with 20 tickets allowing you to speed up the process.

-The game will inform you when the recipe is ready.
+The game will let you know when the recipe is ready.
 Head back to the pot, receive your new Pokémon, and continue the process again!

 Pokémon Quest recipes list